kfigon/RandomGoCode/compilers/readme.md

 * cells - set of next states

 each iteration needs to process in a loop - for each el in next state set

+# Parsing

+building parsed tree (syntax tree) from list of tokens.
+Parser distinguishes valid/invalid list of tokens.
+Often recursive structure.

+`Context-free grammars` (CFG) are a natural notation for that structure.
+* set o terminal symbols,
+* set of non terminal symbols,
+* start symbol
+* set of productions (mapping one symbol to multiple symbols)

+derivation - sequence of productions. can be drawn as a tree